McLouth Steel: Finishing departments

-Legacy and Achievements
+Legacy and achievements

-First Basic Oxygen Furnace in North America
+First basic oxygen furnace in North America

 McLouth Steel was the first company in North America to use the basic oxygen process, a process now common in the steel industry.

 The original vision for the Trenton Plant included Bessemer furnaces to supplement its electric furnaces.
 Trenton's city ordinances against pollution would not allow use of a Bessemer furnace, forcing McLouth to take a different approach.
 McLouth turned to the rest of the world to search for a solution, finding in Austria the basic oxygen furnace.

 The technology not yet operating on a scale large enough for American steelmakers, McLouth gambled on an attempt to scale the unproven basic oxygen process to its needs.
 By 1954, McLouth's original 60-ton furnaces were in action.
 As the process was refined and perfected (and larger furnaces were added), this technology enabled McLouth to average 30% higher profits than its competitors between 1960 and 1966.
 The process was adopted by many large steelmakers in the years following McLouth's venture.

-First Online Computer Control
+First online computer control

 Online computer control of steel making processes became a reality with the first use of computers on a hot strip mill in 1962.
 McLouth Steel used a General Electric 312 computer for gauge control on the finishing train of a semi-continuous mill.
 The aim was to set up the initial roll gap and then establish correct gauge as soon as the head end of the strip emerged onto the runout table.
 The finishing train started running under continuous computer control on November 1, 1962.

 "Probably the most exciting application of the GE 312 was to the hot strip mill of McLouth Steel Co. in Michigan.
 It was a difficult design in as much as each step in the process had to be varied on the basis of the measured values of the previous step.
 This required continuous high speed feedback to set the six different hot stands with absolute accuracy and reliability being essential; an error at one point could be magnified at the next, causing an entire process to go out of control.
 Fortunately, the GE 312 met the challenge."
 H. Oldfield, General Manager of the GE Computer Department.

-The Solid State circuitry of a GE 312 computer was composed of 2500 diodes, 2500 transistors, and 12,000 resistors, but no magnetic core memory.
+The solid state circuitry of a GE 312 computer was composed of 2500 diodes, 2500 transistors, and 12,000 resistors, but no magnetic core memory.
 There were 20 binary digits per word or per instruction.
 All arithmetic was fixed point.
 Numbers were 19 bits plus the associated positive or negative sign, not a very big number range when expressed in decimal form, just -524,287 to +524,287.
 The GE 312 was designed by Arnold Spielberg of the GE Computer Department, newly formed in 1957.